 ½ tsp granulated onion powder

 2 cups chopped tomatoes (or ~2 medium tomatoes, chopped)

 2 Tbsp capers

 4 cup lacinato kale torn into bite size pieces with stems removed and massaged (see note above)

-1. First, you’ll prep the wheat berries for the salad.
+1. First, you’ll prep the wheat berries for the kale salad.
 In a medium pot, add the wheat berries and the water.
 Bring to a boil over high heat, and then, turn the heat down to low.
 Cover with a lid and simmer over low for 30-45 minutes or until the wheat berries are fully cooked through and soft.
 Drain in a colander (or strainer) and rinse with cool water.
 Set aside.

 2. Next, you’ll put together the dressing for the kale wheat berry salad.
 In a large mixing bowl, whisk together olive oil, lemon juice, dried oregano, sumac, onion powder, ground fennel, sesame seeds and salt.

 3. Add the tomatoes, cucumber, capers, kale and wheat berries to the mixing bowl.
 Combine well.
 Taste and adjust seasonings (More salt?
 More lemon?).
 Serve.